Galla Placidia: Marriage to Constantius III and the papal succession crisis

-Widow
+Widowhood and civil war

 According to Olympiodorus of Thebes, a historian used as a source by Zosimus, Sozomen and probably Philostorgius, the public grew suspicious of the increasingly scandalous public caresses she was said to have received from her own brother Honorius after her husband's death.
 However, the siblings' relationship suddenly turned hostile, and around this time, she may have plotted against him.
 After her soldiers clashed with those of Honorius, Galla Placidia herself was now forced to flee to Constantinople with her children.
 Despite this setback, Bonifacius, governor of the Diocese of Africa continued to be loyal to her.

 Placidia, Valentinian, and Honoria arrived in Constantinople around 422/423.
 On 15 August 423, Honorius died of edema, perhaps pulmonary edema.
-With no member of the Theodosian dynasty present at Ravenna to claim the throne, Theodosius II was expected to nominate a Western co-emperor.
-However, Theodosius hesitated and the decision was delayed.
-Taking advantage of the power vacuum, Castinus the Patrician proceeded to become a kingmaker.
-He declared Joannes, the primicerius notariorum "chief notary" (the head of the civil service), to be the new Western Roman Emperor.
-Among their supporters was Flavius Aetius.
+With no member of the Theodosian dynasty present at Ravenna to claim the throne, an official named Joannes was named Western Roman Emperor without the approval of Theodosius II.
 Joannes' rule was accepted in the provinces of Italia, Gaul and Hispania, but not in the province of Africa.

-Theodosius II reacted by preparing Valentinian III for eventual promotion to the imperial office.
-In 423/424, Valentinian was named nobilissimus.
-In 424, Valentinian was betrothed to Licinia Eudoxia, his first cousin once removed.
-She was a daughter of Theodosius II and Aelia Eudocia.
-The year of their betrothal was recorded by Marcellinus Comes.
-At the time of their betrothal, Valentinian was approximately four years old, Licinia only two.